-Today, as more and more brands are chosen based on whether the overall customer experience matches their expectations, metrics are essential to help make sure call center protocol is in line with these expectations.
-However, at the same time, not every metric can be solely customer-centric as there are operational costs and other business needs that must be factored in.
-With that in mind, here are five critical metrics for call center success today:
+Today, as more and more brands are chosen based on whether the overall customer experience matches their expectations, metrics are essential to ensure call center protocol is in line with these expectations.
+However, not every metric can be solely customer-centric.
+There are operational costs and other business needs that must be factored in.
+With that in mind, here are five critical metrics for call center success.

-Perhaps no KPI has a bigger influence on the customer experience than what is known as first-call resolution (FCR).
+Perhaps no KPI has a bigger influence on the customer experience than what is known as first call resolution (FCR).
 FCR calculates the percentage of incoming customer calls that are completely “resolved” on the first attempt.
 The challenge is accurately tracking whether a particular customer has actually received a resolution they are satisfied with, and will not need to call back.
 Nevertheless, FCR is a key metric to measure and understand since a high FCR greatly improves customer satisfaction.
 In fact, customer contact research shows that for every 1% improvement in FCR, you get a 1% improvement in customer satisfaction.
 In addition, reducing the costs of callbacks, especially in high-volume contact centers, can do wonders for your bottom line.

-2) Call Quality
+2. Call Quality

-3) Service Level/Response Time
+3. Service Level/Response Time

-4) Forecasting Accuracy
+4. Forecasting Accuracy

-5) Customer Satisfaction
+5. Customer Satisfaction

 While there is no standard method for calculating customer satisfaction, there are certain common practices that allow call centers to not only effectively monitor customer satisfaction, but also to make improvements before customers go elsewhere.
-The most common strategy is a post-call IVR survey or a follow-up email survey which can be sent out immediately after a call or chat and customers are asked to rate each question on a scale (often 1 to 5) for a quick and easy customer satisfaction calculation.
+The most common strategy is a post-call IVR survey or a follow-up email survey that can be sent out immediately after a call or chat and customers are asked to rate each question on a scale (often 1 to 5) for quick and easy customer satisfaction calculation.

-Jacada Visual IVR is a support based mobile engagement solution that guides inbound callers to a web-based support experience – personalizing the support journey for customers already on their way to the queue.
+Jacada’s Visual IVR solution is support based mobile engagement solution that guides inbound callers to a web-based support experience – personalizing the support journey for customers already on their way to the queue.
 The solution makes it easy for organizations to collect the metrics listed above, among others.
 Emphasizing these metrics in a balanced manner will ensure that your company keeps customer satisfaction high while enabling your call center to be an efficient and profitable service center.